Ja-Akins/Movies-Data_Analysis/README.md

 # Improved Exploratory Data Analysis of Movie Trends (TMDB 5000)

 ## Project Overview
 This project performs an advanced exploratory data analysis (EDA) on the TMDB 5000 Movie Dataset to identify key factors that influence the commercial success and critical acclaim of films.
 By analyzing variables such as budget, genre, release dates, casting, and production locations, this analysis aims to provide actionable insights for stakeholders in the film industry.
+An interactive Dashboard using a Streamlit application (app.py) was built to transform static analysis into a platform for visual storytelling and dynamic visualization.

 ## Data Source
 The data for this project is open-source and was sourced from [Kaggle: TMDB 5000 Movie Dataset](https://www.kaggle.com/tmdb/tmdb-movie-metadata).
 It consists of two files: